openvinotoolkit/model_server/docs/performance_tuning.md

 ## Scalability

 OpenVINO Model Server can be scaled vertically by adding more resources or horizontally by adding more instances of the service on multiple hosts.

-While hosting multiple instances of OVMS with contrained CPU resources, it is optimal to ensure CPU affinity for the containers.
+While hosting multiple instances of OVMS with constrained CPU resources, it is optimal to ensure CPU affinity for the containers.
 It can be arranged via [CPU manager for Kuburnetes](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/).

 An equivalent in the docker, would be starting the containers with the option `--cpuset-cpus` instead of `--cpus`.

-In case of using CPU plugin to run the inference, it might be also beneficial to tune the configuration parameters like :
+In case of using CPU plugin to run the inference, it might be also beneficial to tune the configuration parameters like:

 | Parameters      | Description |
 | :---        |    :----   |